IIITLucknowSWEngg/CSITTeam012/Assignment 01/Project.md

 ### 5. Notifications and Alerts:
 - **Personalized Notifications:**
-  - Users receive reminders for upcoming events, offers, or promotions.
+  - Attendees receive reminders for upcoming events, offers, or promotions.
-  - Notifications for events based on user preferences, location, or previous bookings.
+  - Notifications for events based on location and/or previous bookings.

 - **Ticket Sale Alerts:**
   - Alerts when tickets for a popular event go on sale or are almost sold out.

-- **Price Drop Alerts:**
-  - Notifications for users when ticket prices decrease for specific events.

-### 6. Reviews, Ratings, and Social Sharing:
+### 6. Reviews and Ratings:
-- **User Reviews:**
+- **Attendees' Reviews:**
-  - Users can rate and review events, movies, or performances they’ve attended.
+  - Attendees can rate and review events, movies, or performances they’ve attended.
-  - Review moderation system to filter inappropriate content.

-- **Social Sharing:**
-  - Users can share their bookings, reviews, and event details on social media platforms.
-  - Integration with Facebook, Twitter, Instagram, and WhatsApp for easy sharing.

-### 7. Loyalty Program and Offers:
-- **Loyalty Program:**
-  - Users earn reward points for every booking, which can be redeemed for discounts or exclusive offers.
-  - Special benefits for frequent users such as early access to bookings, premium seats, or complimentary add-ons.

-- **Promo Codes and Offers:**
-  - Users can apply promo codes for discounts during the checkout process.
-  - Special offers for first-time users, festival promotions, and partnerships with banks or digital wallets.

-### 8. Customer Support:
+### 7. Customer Support:
 - **Help and Support Center:**
   - Comprehensive FAQ section for users to find answers to common queries.
   - Contact options for support via email, live chat, or phone.